OpenChain-Project/OpenChain-JWG/CaseStudy/BusinessFlow/Report-of-business-workflow-and-roles.md

-# Report of studies on business workflow and roles for OSS compliance
+# Report of studies on business workflow and roles for software development

 ### by the OpenChain Japan work group

 ## 1. Background of the work
 For an organization, to understand its business workflow for software development is critical to improve OSS compliance process.
 In this context, “business workflow” means how software and license information is received from a supplier, transferred and processed from section to section inside an organization, and finally released to a recipient.
-Inside an organization, several functional block(team) may cooperate each other to achieve OSS compliance.
+Inside an organization, several functional blocks(teams) may cooperate each other to achieve OSS compliance.

 The new proposal for the training part of the OpenChain specification requires an organization to define the roles for OSS compliance process.